jameshughes89/cs102/src/site/topics/java-vs-python/java-vs-python.rst

         * -     .. code-block:: python

                     otherInt = 5
-                    otherInt = 'totally Not 5'
+                    otherInt = 'totally not 5'

           -     .. code-block:: java
                     :emphasize-lines: 3

                     int otherInt = 5;
-                    otherInt = "totally Not 5";     // Compiler error
+                    otherInt = "totally not 5";     // Compiler error

 Declaring & Assigning Variables
 -------------------------------

 * There is a difference between *declaring* and *assigning* a variable
-* In Python, we didn't need to explicitly *declare* variables
+* In Python, one did not need to explicitly *declare* variables

     * They got created and automatically declared once they are assigned a value

-* In Java, we have to explicitly declare variables
+* In Java, one must explicitly declare variables

     * This tells the computer that you need to set aside enough memory for something of the specified type

 .. list-table:: Declaring and Assigning Variables